 The eyelets are held on to the upper with embroidery and I do have concerns that this is going to tear up as there are a few loose fibers here and there, but so far so good.

 I have one pair that I’ve run 25 miles in and there’s been literally no issues with it.

 This is kind of a wider shoe.
-So, despite having a one-piece upper, it’s not as snug as you’re going to get from a knit upper like the Epic React or something where it’s really locked in.
+So, despite having a one-piece upper, it’s not as snug as you’re going to get from a knit upper or something where it’s really locked in.